gradle/gradle-enterprise-build-validation-scripts/Maven.md

 #### Executed cacheable goals

-The serial execution time of the goals executed in the second build that Gradle Enterprise considered cacheable.
+The serial execution time of the goals executed in the second build that Develocity considered cacheable.
 These goals stored their outputs in the build cache during the first build but were unable to reuse the outputs during the second build.

 These executed cacheable goals can usually be fixed such that their outputs are reused in the second build of the experiment.

 ####  Executed non-cacheable goals

-The serial execution time of the goals executed in the second build that Gradle Enterprise considered non-cacheable.
+The serial execution time of the goals executed in the second build that Develocity considered non-cacheable.
 These goals did not store their outputs in the build cache during the first build and did not try to reuse the outputs during the second build.

 These executed non-cacheable goals can oftentimes be made cacheable through the proper declaration of their inputs and outputs such that their outputs can be stored during the first build of the experiment and reused in the second build of the experiment.